GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/02-component-architecture.mdx

 * `MessageList`: Connects to the API using the ViewModel, shows a list of messages or empty or loading states, handles pagination, item taps and long taps and more.
 * `ChannelList`: Same as the `MessageList`, but for channels.
 * `MessageComposer`: Holds an input field to write new messages in, allows you to send attachments, and shows different states when replying or editing a message.
-* `AttachmentPicker`: Allows you to pick and choose from system media, files, or media capture to send attachments.
+* `AttachmentsPicker`: Allows you to pick and choose from system media, files, or media capture to send attachments.

 ### Usage